beetlex-io/IKendeCLI/README.md

-IKendeCLI
+IKende.CLI
 =========

-command line parse for .net
+IKende.CLI is command line parse for .net Components，Provide convenient and flexible command-line convert to  data object